Myndex/SAPC-APCA/documentation/thirdpartytools.md

 ### [Polypane Color Contrast](https://colorcontrast.app/#fg=%23107db5&bg=%23fff&level=aa&format=rgb&algo=APCA&filter=none)
 - Killian's Contrast app, can show either WCAG2 or APCA.
-    - _(Killian was the key designer behind the updated APCA demo tool at Myndex.)_
+    - _(Also to mention, Killian was the key designer behind the updated APCA demo tool at Myndex.)_

 ### [Cliam's Contrast](https://cliambrown.com/contrast/)
 - A neat color checker that allows you to click to find a given contrast level.

 ### [contrast-suggester.com](https://contrast-suggester.com)
 Also a [GitHub repo too](https://github.com/Munawwar/apca-color-contrast)